Looking for your next adventure fix? Look no further than Wild Swimming.

 - Weil disease - whilst extremely rare, there are still some instances of people contracting Weil's disease from swimming in open water.
 Cover open wounds to avoid this

-- Don’t stay in for too long (10-30 mins per sesh is normally enough) - especially if you're new to wild swimming
+- Don't stay in for too long (10-30 mins per sesh is normally enough) - especially if you're new to it

-- Use a wetsuit when needed - it's still wild swimming
+- Use a wetsuit when needed - it still counts!

 - Wear a bright coloured swim cap not only to look like an absolute ledge but this makes you visible and can provide warmth - red is best but any bright colour will help